Top 10 Words to Avoid on a Resume

-Okay so you’ve found a job posting you’re completely in love with.
+Okay, so you’ve found a job posting you’re completely in love with.
 You review the job description, the skill set and you’re ready to submit your resume.
-Before you hit the send button, make sure to read our top 10 list of common words to nix out of your resume so you can be one step closer to your dream job!
+Before you hit the send button, make sure to read our top 10 list of common words to nix from your resume so you can be one step closer to your dream job!

 1. Hard Worker

-All applicants claim to be “hard workers” believe it or not.
+Almost all applicants claim to be “hard workers.”
 Saying you’re a hard worker doesn’t make you stand out from the rest of the crowd!
 To impress your employer, explain how you’ve gone that extra mile by citing examples.

 3. Team Player